andrewaarestad/gaussian-rare-scanner/README.md

 Scans for rare NFTs from [The Gaussian Protocol](https://opensea.io/collection/the-gaussian-protocol).

-This project generated random numbers at mint time, distributed on ~N(10,4).
-Each of the 8888 NFTs has 8 "dice rolls".
+The Gaussian Protocol is a collection of 8888 NFTs that generated 8 random numbers at mint time, distributed on ~N(10,4).
 In other words, NFTs with 1, 2, 18, 19 would be very rare.

-The mechanism for building the seed for each NFT was to use the NFT ID being minted (1-8888), the minter's address, and the current block number.
+The seed for each NFT was constructed from three pieces of information:
+* the NFT ID being minted (1-8888)
+* the minter's address
+* the current block number.

 As all of these can be simulated ahead of time, we can scan the space of possible combinations to find rares.

 ## Usage